When Everything Starts to Feel Like Effort

 We kept coming back to one simple truth:

-There had to be another way to live that actually supported us all.
+There had to be another way to do things that actually supported us all.

 One of the first places this showed up was in how we supported our daughter’s learning — based on what we were noticing day to day.